History of bitcoin: 2015

 In January 2015, Coinbase raised US$75 million as part of a Series C funding round, smashing the previous record for a bitcoin company.
 Less than one year after the collapse of Mt.
 Gox, United Kingdom-based exchange Bitstamp announced that their exchange would be taken offline while they investigate a hack which resulted in about 19,000 bitcoins (equivalent to roughly US$5 million at that time) being stolen from their hot wallet.
 The exchange remained offline for several days amid speculation that customers had lost their funds.
 Bitstamp resumed trading on 9 January after increasing security measures and assuring customers that their account balances would not be impacted.

 In February 2015, the number of merchants accepting bitcoin exceeded 100,000.
 In 2015, the MAK (Museum of Applied Arts, Vienna) became the first museum to acquire art using bitcoin, when it purchased the screensaver "Event listeners" of van den Dorpel.
 In September 2015, the establishment of the peer-reviewed academic journal Ledger was announced.
 It covers studies of cryptocurrencies and related technologies, and is published by the University of Pittsburgh.
-The journal encourages authors to digitally sign a file hash of submitted papers, which will then be timestamped into the bitcoin blockchain.
-Authors are also asked to include a personal bitcoin address in the first page of their papers.

 In October 2015, a proposal was submitted to the Unicode Consortium to add a code point for the bitcoin symbol.

 2016

 In January 2016, the network rate exceeded 1 exahash/sec.
 In March 2016, the Cabinet of Japan recognized virtual currencies like bitcoin as having a function similar to real money.
-Bidorbuy, the largest South African online marketplace, launched bitcoin payments for both buyers and sellers.

-In July 2016, researchers published a paper showing that by November 2013 bitcoin commerce was no longer driven by "sin" activities but instead by legitimate enterprises.

 In July 2016, the CheckSequenceVerify soft fork activated.
 In August 2016, a major bitcoin exchange, Bitfinex, was hacked and nearly 120,000 BTC (around $60m) was stolen.

-In November 2016, the Swiss Railway operator SBB (CFF) upgraded all their automated ticket machines so that bitcoin could be bought from them using the scanner on the ticket machine to scan the bitcoin address on a phone app.

-Bitcoin generates more academic interest year after year; the number of Google Scholar articles published mentioning bitcoin grew from 83 in 2009, to 424 in 2012, and 3580 in 2016.
-Also, the academic journal Ledger published its first issue.
-It is edited by Peter Rizun.